Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `skuUnits`

 The instance size of this API Management service.
 Not supported with V2 SKUs.
-If using Consumption, sku should = 0.
+If using Consumption, skuUnits should = 0.
 Reference https://azure.microsoft.com/en-us/pricing/details/api-management/ for number of available Units per SKU.

 - Required: No
 - Type: int
+- Default: `1`

 ### Parameter: `subnetResourceId`